Farm Raised vs. Wild Caught Fish: What's the Difference?

 Sustainability factors can vary widely depending on the species and location of the fishery.
 Some farmed fish can be more sustainable if the farmers raise them under strict regulations.
 Still, wild-caught fish generally have a lower environmental impact if they're sustainably harvested.
 If you care about the health of our oceans, it's crucial to support sustainable fishing practices, such as

 Wild-caught fish are generally more expensive than farm-raised options due to the labor-intensive methods of catching them and because they're usually of higher quality.
-However, frozen seafood or canned wild-caught fish can be more affordable, offering an alternative that keeps quality high if you're on a budget but still prefer wild-caught fish.
+However, buying bulk seafood online or canned wild-caught fish can be more affordable, offering an alternative that keeps quality high if you're on a budget but still prefer wild-caught fish.

 Geographic Origin